kleinmann-orm/kleinmann-orm/docs/migration.rst

     Success generate schema for app "models"

-If your Tortoise-ORM app is not default `models`, you must specify `--app` like `aerich --app other_models init-db`.
+If your Kleinmann-ORM app is not default `models`, you must specify `--app` like `aerich --app other_models init-db`.

 Update models and make migrate